-Why do startups fail in India? or for that matter, why do startups fail in any country?
+Why do startups fail in India?
 This is one hot favourite question asked “very often” on Quora.

 Finally, Failure is something people are talking about and i am not complaining about it.